-The Board held seven meetings during 2016.
-All directors attended all meetings of the Board and committees of the Board on which he or she served during 2016, with the exception of Ms. Flanagan, who was absent for one Board meeting.
-All of our directors who were serving at the time of the 2016 Annual Meeting participated in the 2016 Annual Meeting, which was conducted via teleconference.
+The Board held six meetings during 2017.
+All directors attended all meetings of the Board and committees of the Board on which he or she served during 2017, with the exception of Ms. Flanagan, who was absent for one Audit Committee meeting, the 2017 Annual Meeting of Shareholders and the 2017 Annual Board Meeting.
+All of our other directors who were serving at the time of the 2017 Annual Meeting participated in the 2017 Annual Board Meeting, which was conducted via teleconference.

 Standing committees of the Board include the Executive Compensation Committee, the Audit Committee and the Nominating Committee.
-The members of each of the committees during 2016 were Messrs.
+The members of each of the committees during 2017 were Messrs.
 Tryforos and Vassalluzzo and Ms. Flanagan.
 Messrs.
-Tryforos and Vassalluzzo and Ms. Flanagan were determined to be "independent directors" as defined in Rule 5605(a)(2) of The NASDAQ Stock Market LLC ("NASDAQ").
+Tryforos and Vassalluzzo and Ms. Flanagan were determined to be "independent directors" as defined in Rule 5605(a)(2) of The Nasdaq Stock Market LLC ("Nasdaq").